 We asked the former director at Rent Choice, Caroline Nurse, for her advice:

-“Hi Elizabeth, given you will not be able to control who your neighbours are, there are limited things you can do to try and prevent a situation like this,” Caroline said.
+“Given you will not be able to control who your neighbours are, there are limited things you can do to try and prevent a situation like this,” Caroline said.

 “Firstly, when you go to an inspection, make sure you spend as much time as you can looking around the inside and outside of the property and listen out for any signs of animals or neighbour activity.”

 “Most viewings occur during the day, so it may also be a good idea to pop back to the neighbourhood at night time and ensure you still feel comfortable with the area.”

 “Secondly, if you are new to an area, negotiating a short term lease as a trial period might be a good way to get a feel for the community before you commit to a long term lease.”

 Click here for information specific to your state or territory.